swaptacular/swpt_login/README.md

   Starts a login Web server.
 This command allows you to start as many web servers as necessary, to handle the incoming load.

-* `flask signalbus flushmany`
+* `flush`

-  Removes stale rows from the *registered_user_signal* table.
+  Starts a process that periodically processes unprocessed rows from the *registered_user_signal* table.
+When some Web server process is unexpectedly terminated, some rows in that table may remain unprocessed.
+This command will take care of them.

-  Normally, this should not be needed.
-But if for some reason, lots of stale rows have accumulated there, this command will flush them out.
+  **IMPORTANT NOTE: You must start exactly one container with this command.**

 How to run all services together (production-like)